ktbyte/processing-libraries/GUI-library/README.md

 ### Button

-This GUI element acts as a button.
+This GUI component acts as a button.
 The Button reacts if the user clicks on it with the mouse or if the user hovers the cursor over the Button.
 One could set the initial location (of the upper left corner) of the button and its size (width and height) during the creation.
 To do that, one should just put the appropriate values as arguments of the constructor method:

 ```java
   // create the button